scashcoin/scash_gui_wallet/README.md

 **2. Get sources & libs**

 1. Create an account on [GitHub.com](github.com) or log in to an existing one
-2. Fork [Worktips lite wallet](https://github.com/worktips/worktips-lite-wallet.git) or/and download it
+2. Fork [scash gui wallet](https://github.com/scashcoin/scash-gui-wallet.git) or/and download it

 **3. Configure and generate the project files**